RickTee/dirtool/README.md

 # DirTool
 Programmed in C++ using the Qt libs on Redhat 7.9.
 Run on Windows at your own risk/extreme frustration. :D

-Copy of Directory Opus which was avalable on the Amiga.
+Copy of Directory Opus which was available on the Amiga.

 Plan: Make this as configurable as possible.
 ATM buttons are in a QList though the number is temporarily fixed by a #define.
 Hoping at some point to find a way to make that more dymanic